Wisdom Tooth Extraction And Cost

 General anesthesia.
 In special situations, you may be offered general anesthesia.
 You may inhale medication through your nose or have an IV line in your arm, or both.
 Then you lose consciousness.
 Your surgical team closely monitors your medication, breathing, temperature, fluids, and blood pressure.
 You'll experience no pain and have no memory of the procedure.
 Local anesthesia is also given to help with postoperative discomfort.

-What to expect after the Wisdom Tooth Removal Procedure?
+What to expect after the Wisdom Tooth Extraction Procedure?

 If you receive sedation anesthesia or general anesthesia, you're taken to a recovery room after the procedure.
 If you have local anesthesia, your brief recovery time is likely in the dental chair.